 Roth and Ed IRAs.
 For distributions from a Roth IRA or an Ed IRA, report the gross distribution in box 1 but generally leave box 2a blank.
 Mark the "Taxable amount not determined" box in box 2b.
-For the withdrawal of excess contributions, see Box 2a later.
+Enter Code J or M as appropriate in box 7.
+You may also enter Code 3 or 4 with Code J or M. It is not necessary to mark the IRA/SEP/SIMPLE checkbox.
+For the withdrawal of excess contributions, see Box 2a on page 35.

 Roth conversions.
-You must report an IRA that is converted to a Roth IRA in boxes 1 and 2a, even if the conversion is with the same trustee.
-Use Code 2 or 7 in box 7 as appropriate.
-Even though 1998 conversions are taxable over 4 years, you must report the full amount converted on the 1998 Form 1099-R only.
-You do not have to issue Form 1099-R for any future year to report the 1998 conversion.
+You must report an IRA that is converted or reconverted to a Roth IRA in boxes 1 and 2a, even if the conversion is a trustee-to-trustee transfer or is with the same trustee.
+Enter Code 2 or 7 in box 7 as appropriate.
+Even though 1998 conversions are taxable over 4 years (unless the participant elects otherwise), you only had to report the full amount converted on the 1998 Form 1099-R. You do not have to issue Form 1099-R for any future year to report the 1998 conversion.

 Conduit IRAs.
 If you know the distribution is from a conduit IRA, follow these rules.
 If a distribution from a conduit IRA is payable to the participant, report the full amount in boxes 1 and 2a, and use Code 1 or 7 in box 7 depending on the participant's age.
-If a distribution from a conduit IRA is payable to the trustee of or is transferred to an employer plan, report the distribution in box 1, report 0 (zero) in box 2a, and use Code H in box 7.
+If a distribution from a conduit IRA is payable to the trustee of or is transferred to an employer plan, report the distribution in box 1, 0 (zero) in box 2a, and use Code H in box 7.

 IRA revocation.
 If a traditional IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), the distribution from the IRA must be reported.
 In addition, Form 5498 must be filed to report any regular or rollover contribution to an IRA that is revoked.

 If a regular contribution is made to a traditional IRA that later is revoked, and distribution is made to the taxpayer, enter the gross distribution in box 1 of Form 1099-R. If no earnings are distributed, enter 0 (zero) in box 2a and Code 8 in box 7.
 If earnings are distributed, enter the amount of earnings in box 2a.
 Such earnings could be subject to the early distribution tax under section 72(t).
 If they are subject to that tax, enter Code 1 in box 7; if the earnings are not subject to that tax, enter Code 8.
 Note: If you know that the taxpayer deducted the contribution, report the total amount distributed in box 2a and use the appropriate code in box 7.